HealthCatalyst/jive-slack-integration/README.md

 - Link to the content in Jive
 - Any body content up to about 325 characters (with spaces)

+The notifications also include a link to the actor's Jive profile and a link to the content itself.

 ## Purpose
 Email is the primary way Jive notifies subscribed users of Jive activity.
 Notifications of Jive activity in a Slack channel promote engagement from users in a shop that uses Slack more than email.
 No Jive-Slack integration is on the market.